arkuhn/PresenceVR-UI/README.md

 ### Firebase

 - To configure the firebase settings for the app you must first have a firebase project set up.
-Learn how to do this in `./docs/firebase.md`
+Learn how to do this in the [firebase setup guide](./docs/firebase.md)

 - Create a Firebase configuration in  `./src/config/firebase.config.js` .
 This will be used for hosting and authorization.
 It should have the following format: